bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 ## Tavern

 We see a veteran and drink with them.
 He tells us that [[Lucian Veilcross]] betrayed the army when he collapsed the cliffs with his own catapults. [[Lucian Veilcross]] was hailed as a hero.
 The veteran's name is Captain [[Alric Kane]].
 There were many bodies taken to the graveyard.

+We notice that [[Muriel Everstone]] has a silver chain around her neck but we cannot see the locket or amulet at the end of the chain.

+We can get tickets to the nobles ball from [[]]